What to expect as a patient

 - Our priority is to transfer patients to an inpatient ward bed as soon as it is safe and feasible to do so.

 For more information about arriving at the Emergency Department, visit our list of frequently asked questions.
-If your treatment requires follow-up on another day, please visit our Post Emergency Department Clinics.
-Find out what to expect as a visitor to the Emergency Department.
+You can also find out what to expect as a visitor to the Emergency Department.